gotmc/ivi/README.md

 is a partial, Go-based implementation of the IVI Specifications, which are specified for C, COM, and .NET.

-The main advantage of the ivi package is not having to learn the [SCPI][] commands for each individual peice of test equipment.
+The main advantage of the [ivi][] package is not having to learn the [SCPI][] commands for each individual piece of test equipment.
 For instance, both the Agilent 33220A and the Stanford Research Systems DS345 function generators can be programmed using one standard API.
 The only requirement for this is having an IVI driver for the desired test equipment.

 Currently, [ivi][] doesn't cache state.
 Every time an attribute is read directly from the instrument.
 Development focus is currently on fleshing out the APIs and creating a few IVI drivers for each instrument type.

 ## Installation